-Hip Hop Raised more than a Half-Million Dollars in Houston to support HBCU Students he 2022 Houston UNCF "A Mind is..." @ Gala was a truly epic statement for many reasons for the organization's annual development efforts.
+Hip Hop Raised more than a Half-Million Dollars in Houston to support HBCU Students he 2022 Houston UNCF "A Mind is..." ® Gala was a truly epic statement for many reasons for the organization's annual development efforts.
 The in-person fundraiser raised a substantial near-\$600,000 sum, returning to being a live event for the first time since 2019-and pulled it off with a "hip" flip on traditional UNCF fundraising galas by wrapping it all in hip hop music.
+The night was strategically themed "Hip Hop You Don't Stop" to appeal to a younger generation of philanthropists who grew up listening to a genre of music that resonates with so many.

-MC LYTE, RENOWNED PIONEER FEMALE RAPPER, ROCKS THE CROWD AT 2022 HOUSTON UNCF "A MIND IS..." @ GALA, PERFORMING FOR 600 GUESTS
+MC LYTE, RENOWNED PIONEER FEMALE RAPPER, ROCKS THE CROWD AT 2022 HOUSTON UNCF "A MIND IS..."® GALA, PERFORMING FOR 600 GUESTS